Data-centric Architecture Forum

 - Metadata Management in DCA (Panel) – Some of the DCA environments we have seen are primarily metadata management environments, and all DCA has an important metadata component.
 This will be a moderated panel discussion with potential demos of different approaches to managing metadata in a DCA style environment.

 - Security (Panel) – Virtually everyone we’ve surveyed agrees that security is one of the key issues for this type of architecture.
-As we shift the locus of control for authorization from the application to the architecture there will be some profound changes.
-We hope to have a combination of demos followed by interactive discussion of approaches to this key part of the architecture.
+As we shift the focus of control for authorization from the application to the architecture there will be some profound changes.
+We will have a combination of demos followed by interactive discussion of approaches to this key part of the architecture.

-- Case Studies –Tthere are existing Data Centric Architectures out there that we can learn from.
+- Case Studies –There are existing Data Centric Architectures out there that we can learn from.
 This session will be a presentation of key architecture issues, demos, and Q&A.